 On March 15, 2019, the National People's Congress approved the Foreign Investment Law, which took effect on January 1, 2020 and replaced the trio of existing laws regulating foreign investment in China, namely, the Sino-foreign Equity Joint Venture Enterprise Law, the Sino-foreign Cooperative Joint Venture Enterprise Law and the Wholly Foreign-invested Enterprise Law, together with their implementation rules and ancillary regulations.
-On December 26, 2019, the State Council of the PRC passed the Regulation for Implementing the Foreign Investment Law of the People's Republic of China, which took effect on January 1, 2020.
+On December 26, 2019, the State Council of the PRC passed the Regulation for Implementing the Foreign Investment Law of the PRC, which took effect on January 1, 2020.
 The Foreign Investment Law and its implementing regulations embody an expected PRC regulatory trend to rationalize its foreign investment regulatory regime in line with prevailing international practice and the legislative efforts to unify the corporate legal requirements for both foreign and domestic investments.
 According to the Foreign Investment Law, "foreign investment" refers to investment activities directly or indirectly conducted by one or more natural persons, business entities or other organizations of a foreign country in China.

-According to the Foreign Investment Law, the State Council will publish a catalogue for special administrative measures, or the "negative list", which provides the scope of "restricted" or "prohibited" industries that have certain restriction on foreign investment such as market entry clearance.
+According to the Foreign Investment Law, the Ministry of Commerce of PRC and National Development and Reform Commission will publish a catalogue for special administrative measures, or the "negative list", which provides the scope of "restricted" or "prohibited" industries that have certain restrictions on foreign investment such as market entry clearance.
 Foreign investment in industries not included in the "negative list" are granted national treatment.
-The currently effective "negative list" became effective on July 30, 2019.
+The currently effective "negative list" became effective on July 23, 2020.